JAForbes/super-mithril-css/readme.md

 - Takes any interpolated values you set and makes them css variables
 - If your intepolated value adheres to the (sin.js inspired) observable spec, we will subscribe to them and patch the dom without redraws
 - If its not an observable, the value is injected literally with no processing and updates whenever there is a redraw
-- We automatically wrap your original CSS definition in hash selector to isolate your styles to the current scope
+- We automatically wrap your original CSS definition in a block with a hash selector to isolate your styles to the current scope
-- We identify any keyframe definitions and move them to the top level (because they don't work with the nested css spec)
+- We identify any `@keyframes` definitions and move them to the top level (because they don't work with the nested css spec)
+- We identify any `:root` blocks and move them to the top level
 - We replace `#` with the hash of your sheet (but we leave id references as is)
 - If you forget a semicolon, we'll inject it
 - If you use `// comments` we'll fix it for you